yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome -  Flag 3 - An Absent Defense.md

 We can see from the above that the endpoint accepts a variable called `trialname`.
 Let’s find out if it’s vulnerable to injection attacks.
 Since the endpoint returns the message `enter a clinical trial name to return a list of participants and health information` this means it’s highly likely it’s pulling the information from a database.
 Since we’re dealing with Azure, it may be CosmosDB (NoSQL) or SQL Server.
 Remember in flag 2 where TruffleHog found `Detector Type: SQLServer` entries?
 With this bit of intel, let’s fire up Burp Suite and see what we can do with SQL injection.

-With Burp running, `cURL` the endpoint:
+With Burp running, `cURL` the endpoint (your port configuration may differ, 8080 is default):

 ```bash
 curl -k -x http://127.0.0.1:8080 -L https://pharsight-dev.azurewebsites.net/api/HttpPharSightTrigger01